MTechLLC/migrate-lab/README.md

     - entity_lookup or entity_generate

 Note:
- - The full list of re-usable plugins in core (and several in contrib) are at: https://www.drupal.org/docs/8/api/migrate-api/migrate-process/migrate-process-overview
+ - The full list of re-usable plugins in core (and several in contrib) can be found at: https://www.drupal.org/docs/8/api/migrate-api/migrate-process/migrate-process-overview
 - The last one, plus several others are in Migrate Plus